 Should You Buy Roku Streaming Stick

 If you already have a streaming device and are happy, then there is no reason to run out and get a Roku Streaming Stick.
 However, if you are looking for an affordable way to add streaming functionality to your TV, then the Roku Streaming Stick is a great product to purchase.
-Furthermore, if you’re a looking for an affordable way to add Dolby Atmos, and HDR in 4K video, the Roku Streaming Stick Plus is a perfect solution at a great price.
+Furthermore, if you’re looking for an affordable way to add Dolby Atmos and HDR in 4K video, the Roku Streaming Stick Plus is a good solution at a great price.